 I have long been fascinated with the interplay between literature and other arts.
 My first book (1982) focused on art and social criticism of the late eighteenth and nineteenth centuries (Ruskin, Hazlitt, Baudelaire, Pater): on the aesthetic or social assumptions that writers on the arts helped to formulate and the art that shaped their and their readers' sensibilities.
 Reading became a central term, as I studied how these critics borrow from and in turn shape techniques of looking and of more literary reading and interpretation.
 A second book (1997) studied landscape as an especially interesting aspect of the shared literary and visual culture of the first half of the nineteenth century—and as the site of competing, often highly politicized constructions of Englishness.
-I have also published on the later nineteenth-century women's movement.
+I have also published on the nineteenth-century women's movement.

-My teaching ranges more widely across genres and periods.
+My teaching ranged more widely across genres and periods.
 I take for domain of inquiry the long nineteenth century, from c.
 1770 to 1910.
 Romantic and Victorian poetry, fiction, and non-fiction prose and painting, illustrated books, other arts of design, and song are central topics, often starting in the late eighteenth century or reaching into the early twentieth.
-I have also taught courses on the social history and literary production of 19th century women; on the relations between historiography and historical (and realist) fiction; on the problems of national representation in the early and mid-Victorian years; on image-text relationsboth more generally and with specific reference to particular topics.
+I have also taught courses on the social history and literary production of 19th century women; on the relations between historiography and historical (and realist) fiction; on the problems of national representation in the early and mid-Victorian years; on image-text relations both more generally and with specific reference to particular topics.

 - Conversing in Verse: Conversation in Nineteenth-Century English Poetry (Cambridge September 2022)

 - Poetry and the Thought of Song in Nineteenth-Century Britain (Virginia 2015)

 - Poetry and the Pre-Raphaelite Arts: Dante Gabriel Rossetti and William Morris (Yale 2008)